mozumder/HTML6/README.md

 There are also millions of non-interactive websites with static content, like portfolio or business-card sites, that also don't need to worry about complex security requirements.
 For these sites, database writes should be disallowed by default.

-Finally, for more complex authorization requirements for a typical multi-user website, the expected a use model would be for the server to transform SQL statements into something secure.
+Finally, for more complex authorization requirements for a typical multi-user website, the expected a use model would be for the server to transform local SQL statements into something that applies to the server schema.

 For example: